JDA8106/jolly/README.md

 - Text editor or IDE (we recommend IntelliJ)
 ### Dependent Libraries Required:
 - Other dependencies (namely, Resilience4j) will be installed by Gradle
+### Installation into your application:
+To your `build.gradle` file, make the following additions:
+- Add `maven { url "https://jolly.bintray.com/jolly" }` to the `repositories` section.
+- Add `compile { "io.github.jolly:jolly" }` to the `dependencies` section.
-### Download Instructions:
+### Download Instructions (from source):
 **Note that downloading the source is only needed for development on the library itself.
-Skip to `installation` to use the library in application.**
+Go back to "Installation" to use the library in your application.**

 ![Download](https://github.com/JDA8106/jolly/raw/master/Download%20ZIP.png)
 1. Download zip file from GitHub repo